 A panniculectomy removes the extra skin from the lower abdomen, but what about the folds above?
 A reverse abdominoplasty procedure is as the name implies.
 In this procedure, an incision is made in the natural fold of the breast and the tissues beneath freed up from the underlying tissue.
 This allows the plastic surgeon to pull the skin upward and remove the excess in a hidden incision.

 This procedure will also address the breasts that too are affected by massive weight loss.
-Once the extra weight and bulk of the breasts is lost, the breasts are left hanging.
+Once the extra weight and bulk of the breasts are lost, the breasts are left hanging.
 During the reverse abdominoplasty, the plastic surgeon can perform a mammoplasty or breast reduction using the same incision.
 Other incisions made need to be made around the nipple and vertically downward (anchor incision) to return form and proper position to the breasts.

 Beltlipectomy or Body Lift

-After massive weight loss, many patients can be left with hanging skin folds in the back, flanks and thighs.
-A beltlipectomy involves a circumferential incision around the lower trunk (the belt line) in which then both the panniculectomy and tightening and excision of the skin on the back can be performed.
+After massive weight loss, many patients can be left with hanging skin folds in the back, flanks, and thighs.
+A beltlipectomy involves a circumferential incision around the lower trunk (the beltline) in which then both the panniculectomy and tightening and excision of the skin on the back can be performed.
 Through a beltlipectomy also allows for surgical reshaping the hips, thighs, and buttocks.
 This procedure is also known as a body lift.

 Mons Pubis Reduction

 No part of the body is immune to weight gain.
 That includes the genital area.
 Mons pubis reduction surgically removes the fatty and connective tissues from the mons pubis.
 This is usually accomplished through liposuction or direct excision.
 Depending on the patient’s personal preference and circumstances, the procedure can be performed under local or general anesthesia and takes about an hour to perform.
 Recovery involves some swelling and mild to moderate discomfort.